xgrids/LCC-Web-SDK/README.md

 ## Introduction

-LCC Web SDK is the official development kit provided by Xgrids, enabling the loading of LCC files on the web and rendering data into scenes.
+LCC Web SDK is the official development kit provided by Xgrids, enabling the loading of LCC/LCC2 files on the web and rendering data into scenes.
 It supports common functionalities such as raycasting, point cloud switching, environment data switching, and detailed rendering.
 Compatible with major browsers: Chrome, Firefox, Safari, Edge.

 ## How to get?

-Please follow the release of this repository to get the latest SDK.
+Please visit [https://developer.xgrids.com](https://developer.xgrids.com/#/download?page=LCC_WEB_SDK) to get the latest SDK.

 ## Features

+- Benefit from LCC2 extreme compression, support large-scale real-world scenes with billions of Gaussians

 - Compatible with major browsers: Chrome, Firefox, Safari, Edge